+So, Lynn, let’s start with the question that everyone always asks about the Golden Globes.
+Do they matter?
 They matter now.
 They matter because of the timing of the event, the fact that they establish front-runners for voting for the Oscars.
 They’re the first awards show that has any significance and so they set a certain tone.
 This year, the Screen Actors Guild nominations came first but they were universally thought to be exceedingly strange.
 The Globes portend where the race is going and they reinforce those who have momentum.
 But this year is a very wild West kind of year.
 There’s no particular front-runner.
 There’s debates in each category.

+In that way it’s a little bit like the Republican primary.
+Nothing’s been settled.
 Well, there’s front-runners the way there is Donald Trump, even if he is a kooky front-runner, he’s still the front-runner.
 I would say there’s no particular best picture front-runner.
 Even Spotlight I wouldn’t call a front-runner in the way they’ve been in years past.
 And Leo’s a front runner but not like in years past, like it’s almost a foregone conclusion who’s going to win.
 And the other categories are wide open, wide, wide open.
 There’s no one movie that everyone’s rallying around.
 There’s no Titanic.
 There’s not even a Gravity.
 There is only The Martian, which is kind of the popular choice.
 People really like it and Ridley [Scott] has never won an Oscar and people like Matt Damon, who’s never won an acting Oscar.
 But I think it’s Leo’s year, that would be my guess.

+Why is there this sudden reserve of goodwill for DiCaprio?
 There isn’t.
 He’s never been a favorite.
 He always get nominated because he’s a great actor but he’s not a popular personality.
 He’s not a George Clooney, he’s not an Eddie Redmayne.
 Like, Bryan Cranston is popular.
 Leo is somebody people respect, and I admire him for that.
 It’s like he’s due, that’s the way that’s phrased.
 And he probably he is.
 He’s great in that movie, no question.
 It was not my kind of film.
 Beautiful but I was thinking about other things while it was going on.
 The performances were really strong.
 Tom Hardy was very good.
 If I had to pick the best actor of the year, it would be Tom Hardy for Legend, for Mad Max, and for The Revenant.
 I just don’t see anyone else who had a year like that with the possible exception of Alicia Vikander.

+Going into this morning, what were the main preconceptions about the state of the race?
 Well, Spotlight is one of the front-runners.
 Carol is one of the front-runners.
 I was particularly happy about The Big Short.
 I think yesterday’s SAG nominations threw everyone.
 Trumbo [the Hollywood biopic about Dalton Trumbo] did extremely well which surprised people.
 It had more nominations out of everyone at SAG.
 The two nominations for Helen Mirren were mystifying.
 It’s an over the top performance.
 Lots of hats.
 I think people like Trumbo because it’s about Hollywood and it’s a way of giving a happy ending for an unhappy chapter.
 The big surprise is that The Hateful Eight only received two nominations.
 It was expected to do better.

+What is it about The Big Short that’s winning over all the smart, discerning critics, this commentary picture from someone who’s more known for broad comedies?
 It’s not a commentary.
 The Big Short is a great film.
 Adam McKay is not in the quote on quote club and he’s in comedy.
 Being in comedy is a little bit like being female – you’re pretty and you’re nice and you’re great but we don’t take you as seriously as the important men in the room.
 Adam McKay has made a movie that’s innovative and interesting and about something really important in a graceful way.
 It is funny, but his point is not humor.
 It’s actually a very poignant film about what happens when you bet against the system and you’re right but that means the system has failed.
 And the acting is amazing.
 Christian Bale is amazing.
 It’s my favorite movie of the year, by far.

+And he got nominated along with Steve Carell.
 Both well deserved.
 The bizarre choice in that category is Mark Ruffalo.
 Not that it’s bizarre he got nominated because he’s a great actor but Infinitely Polar Bear was about a man with a bipolar condition and it’s very far from a comedy.
 I was surprised by Sylvester Stallone [for the Rocky sequel Creed] but he’s got he sentimental vote.
 And I was thrilled about Paul Dano [for the Beach Boys biopic Love & Mercy].
 He’s always been a great character actor and this has been a bit of a breakthrough year for him.

+He’s someone who’s got momentum after today, having just won the Gotham Award and a bunch of critics’ prizes.
+Let’s talk about some of the other movies that are ahead of the pack.
+Where is Spotlight in all of this?
 Spotlight is a very popular movie because right now in the world there’s so much turmoil, there’s so many evil forces at work, that Spotlight is a movie that says, ‘Here’s the enemy, it’s the priests abusing children and we found that enemy and we did good investigative journalism and the story has a happy ending.’
 That’s very satisfying to moviegoers right now, the idea of a clear villain, a villain punished in an old school manner.
 And it’s a nice procedural film.

 “Smash of the Titans.”
 Photography by Mario Sorrenti, styled by Edward Enninful; W magazine June 2012.[/caption]